inside.ewu.edu

 ADST 385.
 ADDICTION STUDIES PRACTICUM I. 2 Credits.

-Pre-requisites: successful completion of or currently enrolled in ADST 350 or permission of instructor.
+Pre-requisites: successful completion of ADST 350 or permission of instructor.

 Students will obtain an opportunity to integrate and develop their knowledge and skills in an appropriate and relevant setting that will assist in their development as addiction treatment or prevention professionals.